 How does feng shui work?
-The secret of feng shui is the power of intention or belief or placebo.
+The secret of feng shui is the power of intention, belief, self-fulfilling prophecy or placebo.

 Feng shui = intention + energy + ritual